jvalenzuela/atform/doc/source/cli.rst

 Below are some examples demonstrating various ways to select sets of tests to generate.
-All examples assume the top-level script is named :file:`main.py` and :py:func:`atform.set_id_depth` has been used to set the identifier depth to 3.
+All examples assume the top-level script is named :file:`main.py` and sections created with :py:func:`atform.section`.

 .. code-block:: doscon